 Kaba lock light codes.

 Kaba door locks come with a colored light that indicates their status.
 The following are the most common Kaba door lock light codes you’ll see:

 - Greenlight: The door is locked and secure.

 - Red light: The door is unlocked and not safe.

 - Kaba’s door lock is blinking red, and the door won’t open, which means the battery is dead.
-You’ll need to replace it with a new one to get your lock working again.
+You must replace it with a new one to get your lock working again.
 If you see a steady red light, there’s something wrong with your lock, and you should contact Kaba Customer Service at (888) 730-2824 for assistance.

 - Yellow light: The lock is malfunctioning and needs to be serviced by a technician, most likely because a battery may need to be replaced or the wiring for the electric strike has gone wrong and will require repair from an experienced professional.